aasim2390/Generative-AI/n8n/01_prompts.md

 The second one is **prompt engineering**—clear, focused, and useful!

-# 🤖 Prompt Engineering vs. Context Engineering (8th Grader Friendly)
+# 🤖 Prompt Engineering vs. Context Engineering

 Imagine you’re **asking a teacher for help**: